Is previous experience necessary?

 Frontcountry sites are close to access roads and usually have running water and a bathroom or outhouse.
 Backcountry sites are further from roads and do not generally have running water or bathroom facilities.
 Both types of crews usually live in tents.

-Where do crews serve?
+Where do crews work?

 SCA places young people in national parks, forests, cultural sites, and urban green spaces nationwide.
 Some positions are based deep in the backcountry, but most are closer to population centers.
-The common thread among our sites is that they are all places in need of our conservation efforts!
+The common thread among our sites is that they are all places in need of our conservation efforts.

 Is there a fee to apply?